dwave-examples/tour-planning/README.md

 ### Configuring the Constraints

-The upper-middle section of the user interface lets you configure the constraints on cost, time, and steepness.
+The upper-middle section of the user interface lets you tune the constraints on cost, time, and steepness.

-You can select whether to use hard or soft constraints.
-For soft constraints, you can set weights and chose between linear or quadratic penalties.
+You can select whether to use hard or soft constraints, and for soft constraints, you can set weights and chose between linear or quadratic penalties.

 ### Submitting the Problem for Solution